-The wireless modem router lets you access your network from virtually anywhere within the operating range of your wireless network.
-However, the operating distance or range of your wireless connection can vary significantly depending on the physical placement of your router.
+The modem router lets you access your wireless network within its range.
+The range can vary depending on the location of your modem router.
 For example, the thickness and number of walls the wireless signal passes through can limit the range.
-For best results, place your router:
+For best results, place your modem router:

-- Near the center of the area where your computers and other devices operate, and preferably within line of sight to your wireless devices. - So it is accessible to an AC power outlet and near Ethernet cables for wired computers. - In an elevated location such as a high shelf, keeping the number of walls and ceilings between the wireless modem router and your other devices to a minimum. - Away from electrical devices that are potential sources of interference, such as ceiling fans, home security systems, microwaves, PCs, or the base of a cordless phone or 2.4 GHz cordless phone. - Away from any large metal surfaces, such as a solid metal door or aluminum studs.
+- Near the center of the area where your computers and other devices operate, and preferably within line of sight to your wireless devices. - So it is accessible to an AC power outlet and near Ethernet cables for wired computers. - In an elevated location such as a high shelf, keeping the number of walls and ceilings between the modem router and your other devices to a minimum. - Away from electrical devices that are potential sources of interference, such as ceiling fans, home security systems, microwave ovens, computers, or the base of a cordless phone or 2.4 GHz cordless phone. - Away from any large metal surfaces, such as a solid metal door or aluminum studs.
 Large expanses of other materials such as glass, insulated walls, fish tanks, mirrors, brick, and concrete can also affect your wireless signal.